aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

   > Turning this specification into an implementation requires making two choices: which of the requests this system serves are valid for the SLI, and what makes a response successful?

+  > Percentage of HTTP GET requests for /profile/{user} or /profile/{user}/avatar that have 2XX, 3XX or 4XX (excl.
+429) status measured at the load balancer

 #### Latency - The proportion of valid requests served faster than a threshold.

   > The latency of a system serving interactive requests from users is an important reliability measure.
 A system is not perceived as "interactive" by its users if their requests are not responded to in a timely fashion.